COFO Leadership

 Executive Committee Members

-Term: March 1, 2020 – March 1, 2024
+Term: March 1, 2024 – February 28, 2026

 Chair

 Paul Sotoudeh is the Chief Ombudsman at the United States Patent and Trademark Office (USPTO), serving as an internally-facing organizational ombudsman to the USPTO, and has chaired COFO since March 2018.
 Prior to joining USPTO in January 2017, Paul served three years as an Associate Ombudsman in the externally-facing Consumer Financial Protection Bureau (CFPB) Ombudsman’s Office, six years as an internally-facing Senior Assistant Ombudsman for the Transportation Security Administration (TSA) and 3 1/2 years as a Freedom of Information Act (FOIA) Specialist and acting FOIA Operations Manager in the TSA FOIA Office.
 Additionally, Paul served as the president of the Screaming Eagles, an approximately 1200-member 501(c)(4) organization, from 2007-2011, and as a member of its board of directors from 2004-2017.
-Paul has received ombudsman training from the U.S. Ombudsman Association and International Ombudsman Association as well as mediation training from the Justice Center of Atlanta and the Northern Virginia Mediation Service.
+Paul has received ombudsman training from the United States Ombudsman Association and International Ombuds Association as well as mediation training from the Justice Center of Atlanta and the Northern Virginia Mediation Service.
 He earned his B.A. in Political Science from the University of Rochester and his J.D. from the Washington & Lee University School of Law.

 Vice Chairs